-The percent drug release was outstandingly more for almost all proniosomal powder formulations when measured against control for all proniosomal formulations in the respective dissolution medium.
-The amount of bazedoxifene acetate released from proniosomes was ranging between 70% and 92% in 60 min and was remarkably higher compared to control, which is 8% for same time period, as shown in fig. 2.
-The results are represented in table 4.
+The percent drug release was outstandingly more for almost all proniosomal powder formulations when measured against control in the respective dissolution medium.
+The amount of bazedoxifene acetate released from proniosomes was ranging between 70 % and 96 % in 30 min and was remarkably higher compared to control which is 8 % for same time period as shown (fig. 2) and the results are represented (table 4).

-Dissolution efficiency of drugs has drastically increased when the drug is delivered in the form of proniosome systems, which might be attributed to the improved solubility of the drug by non-ionic surfactant molecules or transformation of the crystalline state of the drug to an amorphous state [44].
+Dissolution efficiency of drugs has drastically increased when the drug is delivered in the form of proniosome systems, which might be attributed to the improved solubility of drug by non-ionic surfactant molecules or transformation of the crystalline state of the drug to amorphous state [44].